 Tip: If you have the time, some airports offer free tours during your layover.
 That’s much better than wasting time waiting for a plane!
 Get the list of airports offering layover tours here.

-Once you arrive, don't go to your room.
+Don’t go to your room when you get to your hotel.
 Rather, go out and explore your new surroundings until it gets dark.

 Should you get a headache as you adjust to the new time, don’t lay down to get rid of it.
 Take a painkiller or suck it up.
 If you lay down, you’ll fall asleep early and wake up in the middle of the night.